djizus/x402-casino/README.md

 - `listRooms`
 - `recordGameEvent` (callback for poker-table agents)

 Responses from `listRooms`/`/ui/rooms` include each room’s `tableAgentCardUrl` and (when auto-spawned) `tableBaseUrl`, so other agents or tools can talk to a specific table endpoint directly.
 When creating rooms programmatically you can also supply `launchOptions.port` to pin a table to a specific port.
+Once a room has `maxSeats` players registered, the casino automatically invokes `startRoom` so play begins immediately.

 Each poker-table agent exposes its own card with entrypoints (`configureTable`, `registerPlayer`, `startGame`, `tableSummary`) and only communicates with the casino via A2A.